pdpdds/CGSF/README.md

   (this project's compile is not perfect)

 In CGSF Folder
-* Open OnlineSystem.sln and Build it
+* Open AllProject.sln and Build it

 Open Source
 -------